cloudfoundry-tutorials/cf4devs/site/content/advanced-concepts/multiple-buildpacks.md

       - buildpack-3
 ```

-If you'd like to understand buildpacks and buildpack sequencing in more detail, have a read of the [docs](https://docs.cloudfoundry.org/buildpacks/understand-buildpacks.html).
+If you'd like to understand buildpacks and buildpack sequencing in more detail, read the [docs](https://docs.cloudfoundry.org/buildpacks/understand-buildpacks.html).

 ## Try it

 Let's have a go at pushing an app with parts written in two programming languages.
-In `apps/multi-buildpack-app` you'll find a Go app that runs a web server.
-Whenever someone hits the `/` path, the app runs a ruby script, captures its output, and then sends it back to the client in its response.
+In the  `applications/multi-buildpack-app` directory, you'll find a Go app that runs a web server.
+Whenever someone hits the `/` path, the app runs a Ruby script, captures its output, and then sends it back to the client in its response.

-Find out the names of the buildpacks you need to pass to `cf push`, and then deploy the app - taking care to pass the buildpack names in the right order.
-If it important that the go lang buildpack be last as it starts the webserver.
+Find out the names of the buildpacks you need to pass to `cf push`, and then deploy the app, taking care to pass the buildpack names in the right order.
+It is important that the Golang buildpack be last as it starts the web server.

-Once its up, verify that the `multi-buildpack-app` is working by visiting the UI in a browser and checking that the text displayed includes the `Hello world!` output of the ruby script.
+Once its up, verify that the `multi-buildpack-app` is working by visiting the UI in a browser and checking that the text displayed includes the `Hello world!` output of the Ruby script.

+> Note that running multiple build packs requires more system resources, so this step may not be possible in environments with limited resources.

 ## Tidy up